WORK IN PROGRESS. There are no tracklist nor material sequence known for that short lived project so we tried to gather and organize songs that could fit the timeline and the vibe of the project, leftover tracks from All Eyez On Me and from Outlaw Immortalz : Thug Life II. We saw the thing as Thug L

 - Sources : Makaveli 2 bootleg album

 ### WORK IN PROGRESS.
-There are no known tracklist or material sequence for this short lived project so we tried to gather and organize songs the better we could, songs recorded or mixed around November 95 - January of 96, leftover tracks from All Eyez On Me and from Outlaw Immortalz : Thug Life II.
+There are no tracklist nor material sequence known for that short lived project so we tried to gather and organize songs that could fit the timeline and the vibe of the project, leftover tracks from All Eyez On Me and from Outlaw Immortalz : Thug Life II.
 We saw the thing as Thug Life + Dogg Pound + Death Row friends. ###

 8. Wanted Dead Or Alive (Original) feat.
 Snoop Dogg - demo vibe - snippet